 A regulatory purpose might include any of our statutory functions under the laws applicable to the regulation and registration of financial services business including the following:

 Data subject rights may also not apply in situations where legal obligations (such as statutory confidentiality obligations), court orders, or indeed other legal rights are applicable.

 Exercising data subject rights

-Where a data subject has reason to make a complaint in relation to the GFSC’s processing of his personal data or protection of his data subject rights, he may make a written complaint to the Data Protection Commissioner.
+Where a data subject has reason to make a complaint in relation to the GFSC’s processing of their personal data or protection of their data subject rights, a written complaint may be made to the Data Protection Commissioner.

-The Data Protection Law provides for a data subject who has reason to complain about the handling of his complaint by the Data Protection Commissioner to appeal to court where specified grounds exist.
+The Data Protection Law provides for a data subject who has reason to complain about the handling of their complaint by the Data Protection Commissioner to appeal to court where specified grounds exist.

 For more information about cookies (including how to turn them off) please visit: www.allaboutcookies.org

 Our website www.gfsc.gg uses the cookies listed in the table below.